 What makes you more qualified than other candidates for this office?
 It is not up to me to judge if I am more qualified than my opponents; it is up to the voters of Michigan.
-I do believe my education and experience have prepared me well to do the job of a United States Senator.
+I do believe my education and experience have prepared me well to do the job of a United States Congressman.
 I grew up in rural setting and still live in the country but I spent 25 years working in the city of Flint, Michigan.
 I served in the United States Army in Vietnam.
 I worked for the State of Michigan in the Departments of Community Health, Education, and Human Services.
-I spent my working life serving people and would like to continue doing so as your Senator.
+I spent my working life serving people and would like to continue doing so as your Congressman.

 Will you support any form of tax increase in order to reduce the federal deficit?
 YES, I will support tax increases to prevent inflation.
 I believe the concern many people have over the deficit is unfounded.
 This country taken as a whole is richer than it has ever been.
 The federal government needs to fund programs needed to improve the general welfare and not worry about the deficit.
 But it is necessary for the federal government to tax people with excess income to prevent inflation from getting out of control.
 People need to change their frame of reference when they think of the federal government deficit.
 The federal government is not like an individual because it has the power to print money; it could wipe out the deficit overnight by printing money.
 It can also fund programs by printing money.
 But the federal government must tax people to keep inflation in check.
 Paying taxes are the price we pay for living in a civilized society.

 Do you support cuts in military spending to reduce the federal deficit?
 YES, I support reducing military spending.
 I support bringing all our troops home, including those stationed in the Middle East, Korea, and Europe.
 I support reducing the amount spent on new weapons; we already have too many weapons of mass destruction.
 I support maintaining the troop level but they should be stationed here in the United States.
 We spend much more on our military than any other country.
 We can make large cuts in military spending and still defend this country.